51Degrees/Device-Detection/nginx/README.md

 $ make test
 ```
 which will all pass if the local installation was successful.

+**Note: If ApacheBench tests fail even though the dependencies are fulfilled it may need to be recompiled using the correct compiler for your OS.
+This can be done using Device-Detection/CodeBlocks/ApacheBench.cbp**

 #### For an existing Nginx deployment
 ##### Static Module